Patricia Toht

 Picture

-But wonderful books come from small moments, too.
+can come from small moments,

 Best for grades K-2.